Web-Based Gross Examination and Reporting Tools to Support Pathology Professionals

 The importance of adequate specimen handling and descriptions is highlighted by numerous fundamental monographs, including:

-• Principles and Techniques in Surgical Pathology by W.A.
-Schmidt
+• Principles and Techniques in Surgical Pathology by W. Schmidt

-• Manual of Surgical pathology by S.C.
+• Manual of Surgical Pathology by S.C.
 Lester

 These scholarly publications have served as the basis of many grossing manuals.

-Because of the complexity of the gross examination, standardized hard copies of protocols and reference texts to guide the examination often become cumbersome and difficult to use in the very busy laboratory.
-Using them also requires repeatedly taking off gloves and thus slows down the examination.
+Because of the complexity of the gross examination, standardized hard copies of protocols and reference texts to guide the examination often become cumbersome and difficult to use in the busy laboratory.
+Using them also requires repeatedly taking off gloves, which slows down the examination.
+This is why it is very convenient to use electronic manuals, reporting datasets, and dictation templates such as:

 Screenshot of manual for pathology trainee in document control of MediaLab.